bilgearikk/website/website/versioned_docs/version-acs_cc/project/2025/john_roberto.nau/index.md

 ### Week 12 - 18 May
 Created the KiCad schematic, assembled the hardware circuit, checked if they work.

 Tested pin connections on the Raspberry Pi Pico 2w.
 Started working on wiring and power supply for the full system.

 ### Week 19 - 25 May
+Finalized the full code for the software milestone.

+Connected all the components and made them working together in my code.
+Fixed warnings (e.g. unused results from set_duty_cycle) and improved code readability and comments.

+Tested the full flow on real hardware: confirmed that the buzzer, servo, LCD, and SD card all work together properly.

+Created a flow diagram to document the software behavior.

 ## Hardware